diegocasmo/diegocasmo-me/app/_posts/2016-01-18-getting-started-with-acceptance-testing.md

 title:  "Getting Started With Acceptance Testing"
 date:   2016-01-18 15:41:00
 categories: ruby cucumber
+description: At Ubiqua, as we started to grow both our product and engineering team, we realized some things had to be re-prioritized and fixed.
+Some of the problems we were having were...
 ---
 ### A Larger Product and Team
 At [Ubiqua](http://www.ubiqua.me/), as we started to grow both our product and engineering team, we realized some things had to be re-prioritized and fixed.
 Some of the problems we were having were: